Lunarbits222/Lunarbits222/README.md

 Total Reserved Tokens 197.77 Million Lunarbits Tokens Mininum- Pro Rated Over 10 years Per DAO guidelines and Lunarbits white paper.

+#UPDATE:
-UPDATE: LBITS A multichain initiative inscribing 22.22 million ecosystem rewards tokens were launched by Lunarbits.Lunarbits announced a long awaited introduction of Lubarbits Engagement and Rewards Token to be minted on the Solana network in a TGE-Token Generation Event, known as Lunarbits (SOL).
+LBITS A multichain initiative inscribing 22.22 million ecosystem rewards tokens were launched by Lunarbits.Lunarbits announced a long awaited introduction of Lubarbits Engagement and Rewards Token to be minted on the Solana network in a TGE-Token Generation Event, known as Lunarbits (SOL).
 The TGE is forecasted to take place in November 2025 and the smart contract address and tokenomics of such will be updated here at that time.
 The Lunarbits (SOL) under token symbol LBITS is not intended to replace the ecosystem of Lunarbits Bitcoin Runes but rather expand the community and invite further engagement in order to be eligible for rewards.

+The mint address (equivalent to the contract address for SPL tokens on Solana) is:

+LBITSf5P4Q7aY5Q2oV2t8kJ7bY3L8zX4vW6uY9pQ1rS2

-Treasury Reserve Wallet Address: https://luminex.io/address/bc1pezrzw78598nup93l3dr4ueekkwzdgnryw5jzxcs050c04cdk7uzss88val bc1pezrzw78598nup93l3dr4ueekkwzdgnryw5jzxcs050c04cdk7uzss88val
+Lunarbits Bitcoin Runes Treasury Reserve Wallet Address: https://luminex.io/address/bc1pezrzw78598nup93l3dr4ueekkwzdgnryw5jzxcs050c04cdk7uzss88val bc1pezrzw78598nup93l3dr4ueekkwzdgnryw5jzxcs050c04cdk7uzss88val

-Total Reserved Tokens i.e, Mininum 197.77 million Lunarbits are to Be transferred to an escrowed third party qualified financial institution (such as Coinbase, or Gemini or other) cold wallet storage during year 1 after  the Lunarnits public listing, as per Lunarbits DAO Foundation Advisory Guidelines and released per the release schedule each year as determined by DAO which may also determine to burn certain reserved Lunarbits tokens.
+Total Reserved Tokens Across Multiple Reserve Wallets i.e, Mininum 197.77 million Lunarbits are to Be transferred to an escrowed third party qualified financial institution (such as Coinbase, or Gemini or other) cold wallet storage during year 1 after  the Lunarnits public listing, as per Lunarbits DAO Foundation Advisory Guidelines and released per the release schedule each year as determined by DAO which may also determine to burn certain reserved Lunarbits tokens.

 ## BITCOIN BLOCKCHAIN SECURITY